MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Copy-MgTeam.md

 You should continue to GET until the status is not 'running'.
 The recommended delay between GETs is 5 seconds.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Copy-MgBetaTeam](/powershell/module/Microsoft.Graph.Beta.Teams/Copy-MgBetaTeam?view=graph-powershell-beta)

 ## SYNTAX

 ### CloneExpanded (Default)